ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: get_channel_names(indices)

-            Returns a comma-separated list of channel names from a string index list.
+            Returns the comma-separated list of channel names from a string index list.